COVID-19 Vaccine Myths vs Facts

 Myth: I already had COVID-19, so my antibodies will protect me.

-Fact: People who have already had COVID-19 are not protected against the delta variant.
-We don’t know how long antibodies will protect you.
+Fact: We don’t know how long antibodies will protect you.
 The vaccine will offer more protection.